vprsnc/lebenswelt-space/content/blog-posts/preparing-presentation-with-Rmarkdown.md

 ---
 ```

-One thing to note is that out of the box it looks a bit too old-fashioned,
+One thing to note is that out of the box, it looks a bit too old-fashioned,
 so it is a good idea to add some custom css.
 Unfortunately, it is not very well documented,
 so it can be quite challenging.